markpmlim/LightProbes2/README.md

 ```

-will convert the direction vector into a pair of texture coordinates which is used to access the Light Probe image.
+will convert the direction vector *dir* into a pair of texture coordinates which is used to access the Light Probe image.

 The output using the 2 light probes, UffizProbe.hdr and StPetersProbe.hdr are shown below.